-How to Stay Up-to-Date with Byram's CE Program Byram Healthcare offers a CE distribution list which sends emails that will keep you up to date on upcoming CE news such as new courses being added, or general information on our program.
-If you have any questions about the CE program or would like to be added, please contact: continuingeducation@byramhealthcare.com
+How to Stay Up-to-Date with Byram's CE Program Byram Healthcare sends emails that will keep you up-to-date on upcoming CE news such as new courses being added, or general information on our programs.
+If you have any questions about the CE program or would like to be added to our distribution list, please contact: continuingeducation@byramhealthcare.com

+Byram Healthcare

-Byram Healthcare 2023 Continuing Education Courses Byram Healthcare's Continuing Education Program makes available an on-demand library of accredited webinars for health care professionals, including case managers, nurses, social workers, WOCNs, certified diabetes educators and registered dieticians..
+2025 Continuing Education Courses

+Byram Healthcare's Continuing Education Program provides an on-demand library of accredited webinars for health care professionals, including case managers, nurses, social workers, WOCNs, and certified diabetes educators.

 We provide education based on relevant topics within Diabetes, Ostomy, Wound Care, Urology, Home Health, and Managed Care.
-We currently offer 34 courses, with more being added throughout the year.
+We currently offer 40 courses.
 All Byram courses are complimentary and available to access online.
 To take our courses, you must first register.
 You will then have access to all of our courses in a written format.
 Take as many courses as you want at your own leisure.
 Every course includes the objectives, accreditation information, author information, and the course content in written form.
 All courses are board approved, easy to read, and worth 1 CE credit upon completion.
 To receive a certification, you must pass the post-test with an 80% score.
 You will then be able to print your certificate.
 Please note, there is no limit as to how many courses you may take in a day, however you must register to receive credit.

 Do You Prefer Recorded Presentations?

-If you prefer to watch a presentation of the course, Byram Healthcare offer's recorded presentations of each topic.
+If you prefer to watch a presentation of the course, Byram Healthcare offers recorded presentations of each topic.
 Please see the recorded webinar page through our on demand website.
 The landing page hosts the links to the recorded videos and corresponding post tests.